Emurasoft/emurasoft.github.io/en/dlg/customize/proxy/index.md

 ### Host name

-Specify the host name for your proxy.
+Specify the host name or IP address for your proxy.

 ### Port number